 In order to perform a PTI the test equipment needs a certain amount of technical information on the vehicle.

 ENC clients can ask the ENC server about vehicle data.
-The ENC server VIP provider shall request vehicle data to the VIP and make them available to the ENC clients.
+The ENC server / VIP provider shall request vehicle data to the VIP and make them available to the ENC clients.

 Note: some data processing in the ENC VIP provider may be required to adapt to different data formats coming from different countries or sources.
 The final scenario is not known at present, so data processing is not in the current scope.